firefly-iii/docs/new-docs/faq/general.md

 For applications and actual end users like Firefly III and the users that use it, the PSD2 regulation doesn't add any value at all, unfortunately.

+## Firefly III should be a business!

+* Why is there not a cloud version of Firefly III?
+* Can I just pay you to host Firefly III for me?
+* Where is Firefly III-as-a-Service?

+I made Firefly III open source under the AGPL.
+Making Firefly III open source under the AGPL means that any change or addition to Firefly III must be open sourced under the AGPL as well.
+And for Firefly III to be business ready it needs a few changes.
+Those changes will allow anybody to host Firefly III for other people (as a service).

+* Firefly III as it is right now requires strict database controls or something auditable outside of Firefly III, because any database administrator can see everybody's administrations.
+There are no controls in Firefly III against insider threat.
+That alone makes it totally unworthy of being used in a "hosted"-fashion.
+* There is nothing in place to do proper user management, except some half-finished admin pages I built for the demo site 3 years ago.
+These pages are a part of Firefly III, so if Firefly III breaks so does your user admin.
+* More security and scrutiny is required to make sure the tool is bug-free and hassle-free.
+It's pretty easy to lock yourself out, for example.
+* There is no payment module or anything; you'd have to develop something on the side.
+* The development pace is too high to offer a stable product.
+I like to tinker and I break stuff all the time.
+My users accept this, if begrudgingly.
+But if they pay AND it breaks?
+No dice.
+* I built Firefly III specifically because self-hosting is the only way to guarantee your data is (fairly) safe.
+At least, out of the hands of nefarious corporations.
+So hosting a public instance for everybody to use is kind of exactly against that idea.

+If you want to, feel free to host Firefly III yourself and sell access.
+If it's you and a few friends, all the better.
+You can keep it low key without needing strict privacy policies or payment services.
+If there's a kickback for me all the better ;).
+But make it larger, and I fear you run into the situation where you have to build a second system next to Firefly III to manage users, manage payments, etc etc. And the parts in Firefly III that you change must be open sourced.

+This excludes all the (legal) work you'll need to have in place to manage other people's finances hassle-free.

+Personally, right now I'm just not interested in turning this into a business.
+I'm as happy I can be with the way things are right now.
+Thank you.

 ## I want something in Firefly III, what do I do?

 What you want may already be possible, so read the documentation carefully.
 If not, read [this page](general.md) and then contact me through [GitHub](https://github.com/firefly-iii/firefly-iii/) or email, using the details found on [the contact page](../contact/contact.md).